 The electronic invoicing system should potentially allow the implementation of a complex billing procedure.
 Automation of the invoicing system for payment will improve the efficiency of business processes in the company by reducing the time spent on managing invoicing and eliminating possible errors.

-What automated billing system should usially provide see HERE.
+What automated billing systems should usually provide see HERE.

-Accounts receivable (A/R) (Commercial Accounts Receivable) is a debt to an enterprise, organization or institution from legal entities or individuals who are their debtors, i.e. debts receivable.
+Accounts receivable (A/R) (Trade Receivables) is a debt to an enterprise, organization or institution from legal entities or individuals who are their debtors, i.e. debts receivable.

 NAS 2013 Moldova [En] - National Accounting Standards [En] “Receivables and Financial Investments” [En, 2013]